ZeusWPI/OBUS/README.md

 ## Software

-We need to decide on a protocol to communicate between the bomb controller and the modules (and possibly also between modules?).
+We needed to decide on a protocol to communicate between the bomb controller and the modules (and possibly also between modules?).

-Some things we'll need to consider:
+Some things we had to consider:

 - payload is 8 bytes per packet
 - packets can be delayed or not received on every node, so detection of this and retransmission might be needed: if the bomb interactor solves a module and the packet that communicates this with the bomb does not get delivered to the controller, the bomb will still go off, even if all modules have been solved